-- 1. Population Served: PASD has the capacity to serve up to 60 students from age 11 to 17 in Point Arena Schools.
-This program will serve Children and some Transition Aged Youth. - 2.
-Services Provided: Youth workers screen up to 60 students and utilize the Brief Screening Survey to assist the mental health contract provider to help reduce stigma and discrimination by providing educational and wellness services in the school setting to normalizing wellness and selfcare as relate to seeking services.
-A one-hour presentation to school staff and school counselors provides for the purpose of educating staff
+1. Population Served: PASD has the capacity to serve up to 60 students from age 11 to 17 in Point Arena Schools.
+This program will serve Children and some Transition Aged Youth.

-- and improving the utilization of the screening tool.
+- 2. Services Provided: Youth workers screen up to 60 students and utilize the Brief Screening Survey to assist the mental health contract provider to help reduce stigma and discrimination by providing educational and wellness services in the school setting to normalizing wellness and self-care as relate to seeking services.
+A one-hour presentation to school staff and school counselors provides for the purpose of educating staff and improving the utilization of the screening tool.
 Youth workers also provide individual and group services to students under the supervision of a clinical supervisor. - 3.
 Program Goals: Reduce negative perception of mental illness and/or discrimination for youth in PASD. - 4.
 Program Evaluation Methods: The program staff conducts evaluation activities that meet the PEI requirements.
 The program provides the County with data on the number of screenings and presentations offered, the number of screenings completed, the number of referrals generated from screenings, the number of presentations, the number of individuals attending each presentation, where the presentations took place, and the target audience of the presentations

-Breaking the Silence: Mendocino County Youth Project provides services intended to respond to early signs of serious mental illness.
-Peer support and education groups which include interactive educational modules are offered to the youth at the middle school level throughout Mendocino County.
+Breaking the Silence/Ending the Silence: Mendocino County Youth Project provides services intended to identify and respond to early signs of serious mental illness and suicide risk factors.
+Program includes modules of Break the Silence, End the Silence, and Early Break assessments to students in schools throughout Mendocino County.
+Activities include peer support and education groups which include interactive educational modules are offered to the youth at the middle school level throughout Mendocino County.
 Because the full classroom gets the education and wellness resources, there is a destigmatizing of mental health wellness component to the program that aims to reduce stigma related to wellness and seeking treatment.
 Presentations are given to school-wide rallies.